 These tiny birds are incredibly fast and rarely stop moving, which means most people have never gotten a chance to observe them up close.
 I think that’s one reason why getting to watch hummers on the following cameras can be so entertaining and even mesmerizing. 🙂

-Currently, there are THREE live hummingbird cams featured below.
+Currently, there are FOUR live hummingbird cams featured below.

 This hummingbird feeding station might be the most active in the world!
 Seriously, I have never seen so many hummingbirds on such a consistent basis.
 Every day, no matter the season, you can expect to see dozens of hummingbirds.

 The feeder is provided by Carole, who has avidly been feeding hummingbirds at her house for many years.
 Her dedication and consistency in supplying fresh sugar water is no small feat.
 On a typical day, her feeders have to be refilled THREE times, which means she has to visit Costco to buy 50-pound bags of sugar regularly.
 There are also ten additional feeders located off-camera, in addition to many nectar-rich plants.

 THE HUMMINGBIRD SPECIES YOU MAY SEE:

 *Hooded Orioles often visit the feeders to sip nectar.*

 This hummingbird camera is located in the foothills of western Texas at roughly 5,800 feet.The feeding station offers up to 30 hummingbird feeders during peak fall migration when the birds are heading south through the arid mountains.
 At least one dozen species have been observed feeding, including Ruby-throated, Black-chinned, and Rufous Hummingbirds.Researchers from West Texas Avian Research have been banding hummingbirds here for the past ten years to study the status and distribution of hummers throughout the region.